dridri/bcflight/README.md

 # BeyondChaos Flight
 This project aims to create open-source flight controller and ground controller for Linux based drones.

-At this time, you won't be able to fly a drone using this project, as the controller is not finished yet.

 ## flight
 Current status : flying - beta